qingge-yu/blackjack/README.md

 <h1>--- BLACKJACK ---</h1>
 <br />
 This is a Blackjack browser game that includes:<br />
-    - basic functions such as "hit", "stand" and "deal new"<br />
+    <ul> basic functions such as "hit", "stand" and "deal new"<br />
-    - a betting feature that allows the player to place bets in $2, $5, and $10 while starting with a balance of $100<br />
+    <ul> betting feature that allows the player to place bets in $2, $5, and $10 while starting with a balance of $100<br />
-    - a "new game" feature that when the player runs out of money, the game is over, player can choose to start a new game with full balance.<br />
+    <ul> a "new game" feature that when the player runs out of money, the game is over, player can choose to start a new game with full balance.<br />
 <br />
 <h2>Rules:</h2>
     <h3>Basic gameplay:</h3>
-    - player click "hit" to draw a new card<br />
+    <ul> player click "hit" to draw a new card<br />
-    - player click "stand" to finish round, dealer draws card<br />
+    <ul> player click "stand" to finish round, dealer draws card<br />
-    - J, Q, K each have a value of 10<br />
+    <ul> J, Q, K each have a value of 10<br />
-    - A has value of 1 or 11<br />
+    <ul> A has value of 1 or 11<br />
-    - the sum of all the cards on hand cannot be greater than 21<br />
+    <ul> the sum of all the cards on hand cannot be greater than 21<br />
-    - while under 21, when player hand's sum is greater than dealer's sum, player wins.
+    <ul> while under 21, when player hand's sum is greater than dealer's sum, player wins.
 Vice versa<br />
     <h3>Betting:</h3>
-    - when a player bets, the bet value will be taken out of the balance left<br />
+    <ul> when a player bets, the bet value will be taken out of the balance left<br />
-    - if player wins, player wins double the bet value<br />
+    <ul> if player wins, player wins double the bet value<br />
-    - if player loses, player loses the bet value<br />
+    <ul> if player loses, player loses the bet value<br />
-    - if there's a tie, player holds balance before the bet<br />
+    <ul> if there's a tie, player holds balance before the bet<br />
-    - when the player doesn't have enough money to place another bet, game is over<br />
+    <ul> when the player doesn't have enough money to place another bet, game is over<br />
 <br />
 <br />
 <h2>-- Preview --</h2>